rheslip/M8-Headless/README.md

 cd code

-git clone https://github.com/laamaa/m8c.git # get the M8C display code
+git clone https://github.com/laamaa/m8c.git   #get the M8C display code

 cd m8c

 make    # build M8C

-- create LXDE autostart file /root/.config/dietpi-desktop_setup.desktop/m8c.desktop with this in it:
+- create LXDE autostart file to launch M8C /root/.config/dietpi-desktop_setup.desktop/m8c.desktop with this in it:

 	[Desktop Entry]
 	Type=Application
 	Name=M8C
 	Exec=/root/code/m8c/m8c

+I didn't have to change the Teensy USB serial port, M8C seemed to find it.
+YMMV

-- these tweeks are needed to get LXDE to hide the top bar etc
+- tweeks needed to get LXDE to run M8C full screen:

-nano .config/openbox/lxde-rc.xml  #add the fragment of xml below. it goes near the bottom of the file in the applications section. this removes the decoration (bar above the app window)
+nano /root/.config/openbox/lxde-rc.xml  #add the fragment of xml below. it goes near the bottom of the file in the applications section. this removes the decoration (bar above the app window)

 	<application name="*">
         <decor>no</decor>